The Dangers of Rent-to-Rent

 On the face of it, rent-to-rent can seem beneficial to landlords – they receive a regular income, whilst their tenant deals with the practicalities of actually renting out the property to occupiers.
 However, Landlords must consider carefully whether entering into such an agreement is really worth the risks.

 The property dispute specialists at Osbornes Law are experienced in advising landlords and tenants on rent-to-rent and subletting matters.
-We have highlighted below 5 key dangers in rent-to-rent for the landlord
+We have highlighted below 5 key dangers in rent-to-rent for the landlord.

-Tenancy Agreement and Terms and Conditions – If you are permitting your tenant to sublet, the terms of the rent-to-rent agreement are crucial for all parties.
+If you are permitting your tenant to sublet, the terms of the rent-to-rent agreement are crucial for all parties.

 In practice, agreements are often poorly drafted and fail to adequately protect the landlord.
 Landlords rarely consult solicitors prior to entering into tenancy agreements and will use template tenancy agreements which are designed for residential tenants and are not appropriate for Rent to Rent agreements.
 Often these agreements are supplied by the rent-to-rent company, which has very different priorities to the landlord.